Karl's Computer Pages

 Spam

-Ask your Internet provider about spam filtering and virus scanning options provided by them, and learn how to use your email client's spam filter.
+• Ask your Internet provider about spam filtering and virus scanning options provided by them, and learn how to use your email client's spam filter.• Keep in mind that spam filters are not perfect and are likely to sometimes filter out legitimate email messages.

 • You will find that even with spam filters in place, some spam will still get through.
 This is because spammers continually come up with clever ways to disguise their spam.
 One of the most recent ploys is to change the ad inside the message from text to an image.